ZW007/PulsarBash/README.md

 </details>

   Thank you for reading this.
 This is an interesting task to get me familiar with Pulsar.
-I know this implementation is kinda silly, but I believe all the goals have been met.
 Please feel free to ask if you have any questions.